mavryk-network/LIGO/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 import Syntax from '@theme/Syntax';

 This article is aimed at those who have some experience with developing smart contracts for Ethereum in Solidity.
-We will cover the key differences between Solidity and LIGO, compare the execution model of Ethereum and Tezos blockchains, and list the features you should be aware of while developing smart contracts for Tezos.
+We will cover the key differences between Solidity and LIGO, compare the execution model of Ethereum and Mavryk blockchains, and list the features you should be aware of while developing smart contracts for Mavryk.

 ## Languages and libraries

-Tezos is an upgradeable blockchain that focuses on decentralisation.
+Mavryk is an upgradeable blockchain that focuses on decentralisation.
 It offers a wide variety of languages, frameworks, and tools you can use to develop your contracts.
 In this article, we mainly focus on the LIGO language, and the provided examples use the Truffle framework for testing.
-However, many of the points here cover the inherent differences in the blockchain architectures, so they should be valid for other languages and frameworks in the Tezos ecosystem.
+However, many of the points here cover the inherent differences in the blockchain architectures, so they should be valid for other languages and frameworks in the Mavryk ecosystem.

-The current Tezos protocol uses the Michelson language under the hood.
+The current Mavryk protocol uses the Michelson language under the hood.
 Michelson is much like EVM in Ethereum, inasmuch as its programs are low-level code executed by an embedded virtual machine.
 Nevertheless, contrary to EVM byte-code, Michelson is a strongly-typed stack-based language designed to be human-readable.

 Having a human-readable representation of compiled contracts makes it harder for compiler bugs to pass unnoticed: everyone can review the Michelson code of the contract and even formally prove its correctness.